 If you wanted to look up specific keywords between two sheets on the same spreadsheet, for example, it might look like this:

-This formula might seem a little complicated at first, but it gets easier once you break it down.
+This SEO formula may seem complicated at first, but it gets easier once you break it down.

 The first section is the name of the item you’re searching for.
 You’ll put it in quotes.

 Then, you need to add a column index number.
 The first column in the range you’re searching is one, the second is two, and so on.